 Our work focuses on assessing youth-friendly health services, access to information and keeping healthy

 For further information on our work and volunteering opportunities contact our Children and Young People Lead, Natalia Sali on tel no: 020 7095 5765 or email: firstname.lastname@example.org

 Investing in children and young people’s health early on in their lives is critical.
 This age marks the beginning of risk-taking behaviour, the start of a sexual life, and a time when life-long health behaviours are set in place.
 In order for children and young people to make informed choices, they need to have access to timely and appropriate help and support.

 We know from our previous engagement work, that many young people do not know where to go for help and fear judgement if they access mental health and sexual health services

 We are working with young people on small projects to best understand where we can make a difference and tackle these issues.
 We will be developing our Children and Young People’s Engagement Strategy with a special focus on:

 Using our power to Enter and View to assess services

-In collaboration with Year 12 and 13 students from La Retraite Catholic Girls’ School, we’ve completed an Enter and View visit to assess the youth-friendliness of paediatric services at King’s College Hospital NHS Foundation Trust.
+In collaboration with 15 students from five schools, namely Christ the King Sixth Form, Dunraven School, La Retraite Roman Catholic’s Girls School, Wimbledon High School, and St. Martin’s School, we have completed Enter and View visit to assess the youth-friendliness of paediatric services at King’s College Hospital NHS Foundation Trust in 2018.
 The overall feeling was that the areas we visited were more child friendly than young people friendly in terms of décor, entertainment and information provision.
 Adolescent patients reported very few issues with the care they received.

 Looking after their health